Codaisseur/taste-of-big-data/01-html-css-template/README.md

 python -m http.server 3000
 ```

 > 🎩 All the characters are lowercase.
-Also, the terminal is REALLY pick about spaces, dots and all.
+Also, the terminal is REALLY picky about spaces, dots and all.
 So best to just copy-paste that line straight into your terminal panel. (or be very careful to type it verbatim)

 If all went well, you should be greeted by this output:
 ![a running python web server from within vs code](https://cd.sseu.re/python-webserver-from-within-vs-code.png)